AshtonStephens/junior_design_greige/README.md

 ![Labeled photo of robot parts layout without all comonents](./readme/images/bots_together_colored_small.jpg)

 The bots above are the final design of the bots.
-To the left is "Galactus Destroyer of Pedestrians" by team Zinnobar and to the right is "Susan", of team Greige.
+To the left is "VEHICLOTORE RUNNER OF THE LIGHTS" by team Zinnobar and to the right is "Susan", of team Greige.

 # Challenges
 ## Challenge 1